 Eventually, after a period of having to constantly scrutinise the NC code as it was selecting the wrong tools, they decided to move back to Radan, which he says is now fundamental to their manufacturing process.

 “The business couldn’t operate without Radan.
 I can say categorically there’s nothing else on the market that can offer the same solution to our requirements.”
 Even more so, now that Radan has just introduced Radmanager, enabling it to integrate more fully into Groundhog’s complete I.T. structure.

 “This is exactly what I wanted,” he says.
-Overall, Radmanager has direct links with Radan CAD/CAM and can communicate easily with ERP systems, creating nests from multiple customer orders, maximizing efficiency and sheet utilization, and managing their customer orders through the nest production process.
+Overall, Radmanager has direct links with Radan CAD/CAM and can communicate easily with ERP systems, creating nests from multiple customer orders, maximising efficiency and sheet utilisation, and managing their customer orders through the nest production process.

 Around 100 different sheet metal components go into an average unit, mainly cut on the laser now.
 Radan also drives their Trumpf 2020 punch press and four Bystronic press brakes.

 Laser is their preferred cutting technology, as the line is equipped with a ByTrans Extended tower, giving them considerably more automated throughput of sheets and parts, meaning production can continue after the shop floor closes for the night.
 “Our standard items are made from 1.5 and 2 mm steel, most of which can be cut on the laser at around 20 metres a minute.
 The only time we use the punch now is if the component has any rolling offsets or other features that specifically require punching.”

 While 1.5 mm gauge accounts for more than half the 100 tons of steel used each month, the laser cuts thicker metal just as efficiently.
 “For example, it’s cut steel up to 15 mm, along with 8 mm 310 stainless, and 10 mm aluminium.”